-The length of time that you are in hospital will depend upon the type of operation you have, yourself, and your doctor.
-It is usually between one to three nights stay.
+The length of time you are in hospital will depend upon the type of operation you have, yourself, and your doctor.
 Once at home, you will need time to rest and recover.
 It is important to consider that although your scar may have healed on the outside, it still needs time to heal on the inside.
-The type of sutures (stitches) used vary from surgeon to surgeon, so a member of the gynaecology team will provide instructions about wound care when you are ready to be discharged.
+The time the sutures (stitches) come out varies from five to 10 days depending on how well you are healing and the type of incision.